 Start with Cookies

-If you want to try your hand at vegan baking, perhaps start by making vegan cookies, since cookies are the simplest of all baked items.
+If you want to try your hand at vegan baking, start by making vegan cookies, since cookies are the simplest of all baked items.
 Once you can reliably churn out a batch of delicious vegan cookies, you’re ready to branch out to other baked items.
-It will then be time for you to purchase a good vegan baking cookbook.
-There are many excellent vegan baking titles to choose from, all of which are featured on our vegan baking guide.
+At that point, consider purchasing a good vegan baking cookbook.
+You can choose from many excellent titles, all of which are featured on our vegan baking guide.

 Don’t despair if you weren’t born with a gift for baking.
 If all your cakes and breads seem cursed, consider buying a bread machine.
-That way, you can at least have perfectly baked bread anytime you want it.
+That way, you can at least eat sensational freshly-baked bread anytime you want.

 A Recap of Essential Vegan Cooking Info